 Using the classic Huarache as a starting point, the shoe appears to be more stripped back, with thinner layers and more exposed materials.
 Additionally, the tooling has also been overhauled in favor of the more prototype-inspired aesthetic.
 The semi-transparent mesh upper and raw edges of this sneaker are pieced together by nylon ripstop, synthetics, and a dimpled neoprene.

 Branding is kept mostly minimal with a thinly outlined mini-Swoosh logo that is placed right at the forefoot while penciled “N.354” and goes along with iconography on the back half.
-Beginning with simple white and blue and then transitioning into all-black make-ups, the Nike N.354 has a lot more colorways to offer.
+Beginning with simple white and blue and then transitioning into all-black make-ups, the Nike N.354 offers a lot more colorways.

 With a combination of leather, semi-transparent mesh, textile, and nylon upper, the sneaker provides a deconstructed style with lightweight and breathable support.
 The ripstop textures and quilted tongues add gridded texture throughout the forefoot.
 A plush tongue adds extra comfort along the top.
-The Huarache Type also features crisscrossing straps and caging that offer a fresh technique to lockdown.
+The Huarache Type also features crisscrossing straps and caging that offer a fresh technique that allows superb lockdown.

-Moreover, the soft Cushlon foam and molded neoprene foam work as one to provide the utmost comfort and supportive feel needed underfoot.
+Moreover, the soft Cushlon foam and molded neoprene foam work as one as it provides the utmost comfort and supportive feel needed underfoot.
 Also, the sockliner conforms to the foot and adds shock absorption.

 After a recent re-emergence of Huarache releases and its continued popularity among the public, Nike’s experimental new line, N.354, has decided to take the classic silhouette and revamped it with new and updated materials for a nostalgic feel and an even more deconstructed look.
 N.354 is a new department at Nike that takes on the brand’s old archives and blast-from-the-past designs.